Undergraduate Presenters: Information for Our Student Participants

 - Write an abstract with the help of your mentor.

 - Prepare your poster.
 Look for scheduled workshops to illustrate creating a poster, from concept to design and printing.

 - Review the judging rubric.
-It details how all presentations will be rated by judges; note the poster, project, and presenter elements, criteria, and “excellent” through “absent” ratings, plus the overall rating at the bottom.
+It details how all presentations will be rated by judges, so it can help you prepare an effective presentation.
+Please note the poster, project, and presenter elements, criteria, and “excellent” through “absent” ratings, plus the overall rating at the bottom.

 - Be at your poster for both the judging time and the time during which the event is open to the public.